jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ```

 #### Setup users
 Root needs a password and you'll need a normal user.
-Using root for anything but
+[Using root for anything but
-short-term administrative tasks is a dangerous habit.
-(TODO link)
+short-term administrative tasks is a dangerous habit](https://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root).

 ```bash
 $ passwd # enter root password